rodriguesmafalda/de-zoomcamp/module1/README.md

-# Data Engineering Zoomcamp 2025 - Week 1 Homework
+# Data Engineering Zoomcamp 2025 - Homework

 In this homework we'll prepare the environment and practice Docker and SQL.